openmohan/DockerUI/README.md

 # DockerUI
-## headings An UI for maintaining and Monitoring Docker Swarm and docker containers .
+## An UI for maintaining and Monitoring Docker Swarm and docker containers .

 Dashboard is completed so far.
 Rest of the screens will be completed shortly .